 a.
 Follow Instructions Very Carefully.
 HERE

 b.
-Make Sure You Have One Witness and that your witness signs the return envelope & also include their address
+Make Sure You Have One Witness and that your witness signs the return envelope & also includes their address

 Absentee voters must vote on their ballot in the presence of one witness.
 A witness must also sign the absentee return envelope.